s3664099/ComputerBattleGamesPython/readme.md

 I attempted to use it on one of the games, but unfortunately it didn't work as expected.

+**Pygame**
+This is also a solution, but it adds a lot more to the game than otherwise, and adds a lot of time to coding these games.

 <ins>Computer Crash</ins>
 I had already converted a number of the games across, but since I was using it for practice, silly me didn't save a copy, or upload it to github.
 As such, when my laptop failed, the linux partitions on the